temporalio/sdk-ruby/README.md

 ⚠️ UNDER ACTIVE DEVELOPMENT

 This SDK is under active development and has not released a stable version yet.
 APIs may change in incompatible ways until the SDK is marked stable.
-The SDK has undergone a refresh from a previous unstable version.
-The last tag before this refresh is [v0.1.1](https://github.com/temporalio/sdk-ruby/tree/v0.1.1).
-Please reference that tag for the previous code if needed.

-Notably missing from this SDK:

-* Workflow workers

 **NOTE: This README is for the current branch and not necessarily what's released on RubyGems.**